CURRENT PROJECT: HOLOCHROMEVOL.

 This year Doñana Biological Station is 50 years old.
 You can enjoy this wonderful movie about the history of EBD: MOVIE LINK.

 NEW ACCEPTED PUBLICATION ABOUT PATTERNS OF CHROMOSOME EVOLUTION IN ANGIOSPERMS.

 MARCIAL ESCUDERO, DEREN A.R.
 EATON, MARLENE HAHN & ANDREW HIPP.
-IN PRESS.
+2014.
 GENOTYPING-BY-SEQUENCING AS A TOOL TO INFER PHYLOGENY AND ANCESTRAL HYBRIDIZATION: A CASE STUDY IN CAREX (CYPERACEAE).
-MOLECULAR PHYLOGENETICS AND EVOLUTION, 000, 000-000.
+MOLECULAR PHYLOGENETICS AND EVOLUTION, 79, 359-367.
+LINK.
+PDF.

 1. MARCIAL ESCUDERO, ENRIQUE MAGUILLA & MODESTO LUCEÑO.
 2013.
 SELECTION BY CLIMATIC REGIME AND NEUTRAL EVOLUTIONARY PROCESSES IN HOLOCENTRIC CHROMOSOMES (CAREX GR.
 LAEVIGATA: CYPERACEAE): A MICROEVOLUTIONARY APPROACH.
 PERSPECTIVES IN PLANT ECOLOGY, EVOLUTION AND SYSTEMATICS, 15, 118-129.
 LINK.
 PDF.